carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 //===---------------------------------------------------------------------===//

-Teach the coallescer to commute 2-addr instructions, allowing us to eliminate the reg-reg copy in this example:
+Teach the coalescer to commute 2-addr instructions, allowing us to eliminate the reg-reg copy in this example:

 float foo(int *x, float *y, unsigned c) {